As HDB owners in Singapore, most of us are painfully aware that living in Singapore is increasingly expensive.

 And don’t just state the details, help potential tenants make sense of your location and facilities and highlight the charms of living in your rental home.

-Tip: When writing the description of your HDB flat, don’t contain all your text in one giant block.
+Tip: Don’t write all your text in one giant block.
 Breaking them up into short sentences with bullet points to make it reader-friendly.

 Yes!
 People started inquiring about your property.